Lind-Project/lind-wasm/docs/internal/dynamicloading.md

 ## Additional Features to be added:
 1. Complete support for fork, threads, and signals within the shared libraries (tasks 3 and 4 of [#1028](https://github.com/Lind-Project/lind-wasm/issues/1028)).
-2. As of now, the dependent libraries have to be explicitly specified using `--preload` option.
+2. As of now, the dependent libraries have to be explicitly specified using `--preload` option in lind-boot.
 The compiler (`clang`) is supposed to add metadata about the required libraries when `--shared` or `-fPIC` option is used.
 Currently this is not implemented.
-This has to be fixed so that the compiler adds the metadata and the dynamic loader can parse the metadata to determine the libraries required at runtime.
+This has to be fixed so that linker/wasm-ld should emit wasm dynamic linking needed metadata, and the loader can parse it to determine the libraries required at runtime.

 ## Changes made to implement dynamic loading: